FRP-reinforced cable for aerial access networks

 Aerial last span to building entry

-Useful when the final connection must cross a short aerial section from a support point to the building or customer-side entry location.
+For the final outdoor connection from a pole, façade support or distribution point to the building entry.

 Access network drop section